NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (1) The Dignity Directorate shall be governed by a Dignity Commissioner and a supporting Dignity Council.

 (2) The Dignity Commissioner shall be appointed for a single, non-renewable, seven-year term, by an all-party, non-partisan, process, detailed in regulations, to ensure the absolute non-partisanship of the Commissioner.
-The Dignity Commissioner must be considered above day-to-day politics as they are the final say on Dignity Impact Assessments.
+The Dignity Commissioner must be considered above day-to-day politics.

 (3) The Dignity Council shall be composed of seven members with demonstrated knowledge and credentials in human rights laws, social policy, ethics, and Indigenous rights.